 Mental health professionals often describe the challenges experienced with assessing culturally and linguistically diverse (CLD) children and adolescents.
-Based on research evidence, Dr. Esther Geva will debunk the myths which guide the conceptual foundation of assessment for these children.
-Dr. Geva will then briefly discuss the issues pertaining to the administration and interpretation of informal tasks designed to assess oral language, literacy, and cognitive skills.
-This will also include a discussion surrounding culture and acculturation and the communication of results of an assessment.
-A case study will be used to illustrate the diagnostic process.
+Based on research evidence, Dr. Esther Geva debunks the myths which guide the conceptual foundation of assessment for these children.
+Dr. Geva then briefly discusses the issues pertaining to the administration and interpretation of informal tasks designed to assess oral language, literacy, and cognitive skills.
+This also includes a discussion surrounding culture and acculturation and the communication of results of an assessment.
+A case study is used to illustrate the diagnostic process.

 - Dr. Esther Geva – Registered Psychologist & Full Professor in the Department of Applied Psychology and Human Development at the Ontario Institute for Studies in Education, University of Toronto.

 - Gain a conceptual understanding of the research on language and literacy development in at-risk second language (L2) learners, and of cultural factors affecting communication with culturally and linguistically diverse (CLD) children, adolescents, and families.

 - Learn about specific methods for assessing CLD children and adolescents.

 - Acquire knowledge and skills involved in formulating diagnoses in relation to CLD children and adolescents with language, learning and social emotional difficulties.